top of page

 • Plug adapters/converters (Kenya uses 3-pin UK style plugs with 220V)

-• Feminine Hygiene Supplies
+• Feminine Hygiene Suppl

 • Shampoo / Conditioner (Some camps provide these items)